timmchugh11/domoticz-wled-plugin/README.md

 Python plugin for Domoticz to add integration with [WLED](https://github.com/Aircoookie/WLED) project

 # All work done by  frustreermeneer, I just added support for RGBW LED's.
+I have never looked at a python script before, never mind edit one, there is most certainly a better way to implement the option for RGBW LED's but it works.

 ## BETA
 This is my first project in Python and my first GitHub repository.
 Expect errors, but feel free to try, and let me know what you think!